Permit problems leaves Miami Beach reeking of seaweed

 Under law, the county must obtain weekly permits from the state before cleaning up the beach with heavy-duty machinery.
 Before approval is given, FWC makes sure the impact to marine life, like sea turtles, is minimal.

 “We can clean up the beaches and protect our sea turtle population,” Higgins said.
 “We’ve been doing it for years.
-It’s a sad situation that we have to apply for this every week when we have years of track record.”
+It’s a sad situation that we have to apply for this every week when we have years of track record.
+It is the mission of the parks department.”

-The county and Miami Beach Commissioners are urging the governor and state leaders as well to help them with the smelly situation.
+The county and Miami Beach Commissioners are urging the governor and state leaders to help them with the smelly situation.

 “I would like to see that we get a season-long permit, given that the seaweed crisis … It happened last summer, it’s happening now,” Higgins said.